GenAI4DPS/advances-challenges/README.md

-# Challenges in AI
+# SDPS 2024

-SDPS 2024 Conference is organized in Bologna by the Society for Design and Process Science (SDPS).
+## 26th International Conference of the Society of Design and Process Science

-The focus of the conference is on challenges in Artificial Intelligence, The conference SDPS meets challenges in AI/genAI ([SDPSMCAI 2024](https://ai-sdps.github.io/home)) is going to be held
+### Coference theme on Advances and Challenges of Applying AI/GenAI in Design and Process Science (GenAI4DPS 2024)

+#### October 6-9 Bologna, Italy

+SDPS has been at the forefront of interdisciplinary and transdisciplinary research for over 28 years.
+Founded in 1995, it now has members all over the world.